alani-adams/16F_SE_GradePrereqs_TeamPurple/TeamPurple_GradePrerequisites/GLOSSARY.md

  >     A minimum SAT score prerequisite, either overall or a specific section.
  >
  > **Compound Prerequisite**
- >     Any prerequisite defined by other prerequisites seperated by logical operators such as and/or and whose order of operations can be denoted by parenteses.
+ >     Any prerequisite defined by other prerequisites seperated by logical operators such as and/or and whose order of operations can be denoted by parentheses.
  >
  > **Course Prerequisite**
  >     A course that must be taken as a prerequisite, usually with a minimum grade requirement.